vigneshbose22/examples/README.md

 > Note: Please add examples that are maintained to the list above.

-See [Example Guidelines](guidelines.md) for a description of what goes in this directory, and what examples should contain.
+See [Example Guidelines](guidelines.md) for a description of what goesXXX in this directory, and what examples should contain.

 [Kubernetes documentation]: https://kubernetes.io/docs/tutorials/